AimeeJATDev/CS50xFinalProject/README.md

 INSERT INTO scores (name, score) VALUES (?,?);
 SELECT RANK() OVER (ORDER BY score DESC) Rank, name, score FROM scores ORDER BY score DESC;
 ```
+### Difficulities Writing to Database
+To start with the code to write to the database was located within the game code and if run in Python it worked perfectly, but I found that when the game was run via the Pygbag packager, I couldn't see the updates and from the outside it looked like nothing was getting commit to the database file.
+After a lot of research and experimentation I finally found that the game was writing to a copy of the database file in the Python REPL within the packager instead of the file I had locally with the rest of my project.
+I did find a workaround to this, but it definitely isn't the tidiest.
+The workaround was to get the Python game code to write the data I needed to a text file, then to download that text file from the Python REPL to the local downloads drive on my computer.
+From there I used my Flask code to get the file, read it and get the data from it before deleting the file from the local downloads drive.
+I then could update the database from the Flask code and then refresh the page on the website to see the changes to the database in the table.

 ## The Website:
 For the website I used: